 This opens the doors to streamlined deployments, but creates another problem.
 How do we streamline?
 We can do this manually, but it’s not very streamlined.
 Or we can do this automatically, but we need to be smart.
 We can’t just deploy as soon as a new version is released.
 We need to check it first.
 This is where container registries and CI/CD come in.

-GitLab has the ability to store up to 10 GB in a container registry for projects.
+GitLab can store up to 10 GB in a container registry for projects.
 You can incorporate the building of these containers into your own CI/CD pipeline or you can use Gitlab’s own CI/CD functionality to do this for you.
-For the purposes of this tutorial, you will do this by hand so you can get a grasp of the process.
+For this tutorial, you will do this by hand so you can get a grasp of the process.

 In this tutorial you’ll learn how to:

 - Create a private container registry on GitLab

 Find yourself a healthy Kubernetes cluster.
 If you don’t have access to one, install MicroK8s on your laptop at no cost.
 If you’re on Windows or Mac you may need to follow the Multipass guide first to get a VM with Ubuntu before you start.